It isn’t time that heals grief as much as the actions you take in the time you have.

 How it works

 I tailor my support to what will make the biggest difference for you right now.
 Many clients begin with specialist support sessions, and most also work through The Grief Recovery Method® – the only evidence-based grief support programme in existence.
-It’s practical, profound, and deeply compassionate – in other words ‘it works!’.
-My role is to adapt it to your unique circumstances, bringing in all my other training and experience too.
+It’s practical, profound, and deeply compassionate – in other words it works.
+My role is to adapt the process to your unique circumstances, while bringing in all my other training and experience too.

 Loss isn’t something you simply ‘get over’.
-But in a safe, structured way, our work will address the root causes of your distress, helping you rediscover joy and meaning in life again.
-As one client put it, it helped to “hugely turn the volume down on the pain.”
+But in a safe, structured way, our work will address the root causes of your distress, helping you function, reconnect and rediscover joy and meaning in life again.
+As one client put it, our sessions helped to “hugely turn the volume down on the pain.”

 Grief isn’t only about bereavement.
 It can also follow divorce, heartbreak, pet loss, chronic illness, workplace change, and other life events.
 This approach helps with those too, as well as earlier experiences that may still affect you today.

-Unresolved grief often underlies challenges like burnout, anxiety, depression, addiction, or a sense that life has lost purpose.
-Our work directly addresses these patterns and supports lasting change.
+Unresolved grief often underlies burnout, anxiety, depression, addiction, or a sense that life has lost purpose.
+Our work directly addresses these challenges and supports lasting change.

 Working with Jess

-This is sensitive and powerful work.
+This is sensitive, focused work.
 We can work together 1:1 or in small groups, either online or in-person.

 I’m based near Oxford, in the Cotswolds, UK.

 I offer a free introductory consultation.
-This will help you get a sense of what working with me is like, and what approach might most serve you, whether that’s specialist support sessions for as little or as long as you need, or making a start on The Grief Recovery Method®.
+This will help you get a sense of whether the work is a good fit, and what approach might most serve you, whether that’s specialist support sessions – for as little or as long as you need – or making a start on The Grief Recovery Method®.
 The next step is a preliminary assessment session.

 When and if this is right for you, The Grief Recovery Method® requires a commitment to 7 sessions (8 for a group), usually weekly.
-You will need to complete around 1 hour of preparatory work, plus some reading each week.
+You will need to complete around 1 hour of preparatory work, plus some reading each week – this preparation is essential to progress.
 I am contactable for support between sessions, and we agree how this will work for both of us before we begin.

 1:1 sessions:

-Sessions are planned to last 50-90 mins (occasionally longer if needed) for deep work that can be completely adapted to your needs.
+Sessions are planned to last 50-90 mins for deep work adapted to your needs.

 Small groups:

 We meet weekly in carefully curated groups (limited to 8 people online), with the added benefit of sharing the experience with others.
-If you’re apprehensive about sharing in a wider group, much of the work happens in the same set of carefully monitored pairs or groups of three people.
+If you’re apprehensive about sharing in a wider group, much of the work happens in carefully monitored pairs or groups of three.
 I create a safe, relaxed and totally confidential environment for this work.

 One off workshops:

 If you’d like a taster, I offer free introductory workshops on navigating loss and bereavement.
-This is likely to change how you see grief and offer you some practical insights as to how to better support yourself and others.
+This is likely to reframe how you see grief and offer practical insights as to how to better support yourself and others.

 How this is different from counselling and therapy